 The Failure of Peer Review (Especially in Medicine)

 The defects in the peer review system have been the subject of a profusion of critical editorials and studies in the literature over recent years.
 The notion of peer review occupies special territory in the world of science.
 However, investigation of suppressed innovations, inventions, treatments, cures, and so on rapidly reveals that the peer review system is arguably better at one thing above all others: censorship.
-This can mean censorship of everything from contrarian viewpoints to innovations that render favored dogmas, products, or services obsolete (economic threats) depends on circumstances.
+This can mean censorship of everything from contrarian viewpoints to innovations that render favored dogmas, products, or services obsolete (economic threats) depending on circumstances.
 The problem is endemic, as many scientists have learned the hard way.

 The failure of peer review is one of science’s dirty “secrets.”